-The cornelian cherry is not a cherry.
+The cornelian cherry is not a cherry (nor does it have anything to do with the university).
 It is a dogwood (Cornus mas) with fruit that is so red and juicy when ripe that it gets called a cherry.
 According to marvelous old Webster’s Collegiate Dictionary (Fifth Edition) that I bought years ago at a yard sale in Bar Harbor, the “cornelian” part of the name is from Middle Low German cornelle.
 It can be traced back through Old French (corneille) to Latin cornicula, which may be some sort of diminutive of cornus, which is the Roman name for dogwoods.
-The British didn’t start refering to Cornus (sanguinea) as a dogwood until the 16th century, and it was first called the dogberry, the name given by Shakespeare to his inept constable in Much Ado About Nothing.
+The British didn’t start referring to Cornus (sanguinea) as a dogwood until the 16th century, and it was first called the dogberry, the name given by Shakespeare to his inept constable in Much Ado About Nothing.

 Cornelian cherries are flowering right now in the Finger Lakes region.
 They are one of the earliest shrubs/small trees to bloom, preceding even the Forsythia.
 Because both have small yellow flowers that appear in late winter to early spring, C. mas can be confused with Lindera (spicebush), especially the larger cultivars of that genus, but the dogwood bark is darker and rougher and their habit is different.
 Whereas Lindera sends out branches that spread and bifurcate laterally to arrange themselves in horizontal planes, C. mas sends out its branches in long arcs that ultimately hang downward at the tips.